 Federal Pell Grants - The Federal Pell Grant is a federally funded program.
 To be eligible, an applicant must be an undergraduate student and demonstrate financial need.
-Grants range from \$976 to \$5,550 per academic year.
+The maximum for 2012-2013 is \$5,550.
+During his or her lifetime a student's eligibility is limited to the full-time equivalent of 12 semesters.